 - At the center front, make a small clip in the piping to ease it down into the curve of the bodice.

-- Machine baste the piping in place along the top and bottom, using a standard foot, Statin Stitch foot (our choice), or Zipper foot.
+- Machine baste the piping in place along the top and bottom, using a standard foot, Statin Stitch foot (our choice with the needle moved to the left), or Zipper foot.

 - Pick out the motif that will become the bodice appliqué.
 We chose a ghost.